antavik/lnk/README.md

 # ✂️ lnk
 Small API to cut links.
-Runs over memory cache or Redis (for persistant links).
+Runs over app memory or Redis (for persistant links).

 ## Example
 1. Pass your URL to API